BloomTech-Labs/mission-control-fe/documentation/GuideLines.md

 ```
 Cat + Breed + List == CatBreedList.js == list of cat breeds
 ```
-* Component more than 150 lines of code should be challenged.
+* Components more than 150 lines of code should be challenged.
 (See Rejected Pull Request & Feedback Flow)
 * Every line of code changed should be to the end of adding new functionality.

 ### Example